bewuethr/slack-analyzer/README.md

   public Slack message
 - They are assumed to have left the company at the date of their last public Slack message
-- If somebody joins and leaves without ever posting a public message, they don't show up in the final table
+- If no message can be found for a new user, the current time is used as an estimate of when they joined
 - Employee numbers are assigned in ascending order of the timestamp of the first message; this isn't necessarily the true order, especially not for employees who joined before the company started using Slack &ndash; see